Environmental Facility Project Financing & Funding Solutions

 Food Waste Processing Infrastructure

-Commercial food waste processing facilities serving restaurants and institutions access specialized financing through food recovery programs.
-These facilities typically combine depackaging, processing, and digestion equipment requiring $3-5 million investment.
+Commercial food waste processing facilities serving restaurants and institutions can access specialized financing through food recovery programs.
+These facilities typically combine depackaging, processing, and digestion equipment, requiring $3-5 million investment.
 Revenue agreements with large generators provide creditworthy off-take, improving financing terms.

 Agricultural Residue Processing